-1. Introduction
+1 Introduction

-Tick-borne encephalitis virus (TBEV) is a zoonotic RNA virus of the genus Flavivirus, family Flaviviridae.
-It is the aetiological agent of tick-borne encephalitis (TBE), an infection of the central nervous system that is considered the most common tick-transmitted disease in Eurasia (Amicizia et al. 2013), where it occurs in risk or endemic areas that are also referred to as foci (Charrel et al. 2004).
+Tick-borne encephalitis virus (TBEV) is a zoonotic RNA virus in the genus Flavivirus, family Flaviviridae.
+It is the etiological agent of tick-borne encephalitis (TBE), an infection of the central nervous system that is considered the most common tick-transmitted disease in Eurasia [1], where it occurs in risk or endemic areas that are also referred to as foci [2].
 TBEV is transmitted between haematophagous ticks as vectors and vertebrate hosts.
 Typical reservoir hosts include wild-living animals such as small rodent species.
-Large vertebrate species, including humans and ungulates like goats, cows, sheep, swine, and deer, can become infected but appear not to be competent to transmit the virus back to ticks (Labuda et al. 1993).
-While serological evidence suggests that the majority of human infections are either asymptomatic or subclinical, TBEV is a neurotropic virus that can cause a wide range of life-threatening clinical manifestations comprising febrile, meningeal, meningoencephalitic, poliomyelitic, polyradiculoneuritic, and chronic forms (reviewed in Gritsun, Lashkevich, and Gould 2003), as well as haemorrhagic syndrome (Ternovoi et al. 2003).
+Large vertebrate species, including humans and ungulates like goats, cows, sheep, swine, and deer can become infected but appear not to be competent of transmitting the virus back to ticks [3].
+While serological evidence suggest that the majority of human infections is either asymptomatic or subclinical, TBEV is a neurotropic virus that can cause a wide range of life-threatening clinical manifestations comprising febrile, meningeal, meningoencephalitic, poliomyelitic, polyradiculoneuritic and chronic forms (reviewed in [4]), as well as hemorrhagic syndrome [5].